Cpavrai/autoshutdown/README.md

 This repository gives you instruction to follow for having an auto-shutdown instance after a defined duration without any ssh connection.

-## 1: Shell script
+## 1 — Shell script

-You have to put it somewhere in your server, reachable and executable.
+You have to put it `somewhere` in your server, reachable and executable.

 > By default, it is set to auto shutdown instance after 3 hours (hence it is set 10800 in the condition), but you can set it diffrerently

-## 2: Service
+## 2 — Service

 You will need here to set up the service unit and timer.
 Follow these instructions: